-There’s a simple and quick solution for this situation.
+There’s a quick and straightforward solution for this situation.
 You need to find a niche that you are passionate about and is popular too.
-And the best way to find this niche is by doing keyword research.
+And the best way to see this niche is by doing keyword research.

 See how you can find a profitable niche using a keyword research tool:

 Go to Ubsersuggest.
-It is free and recently got updated with more fresh data.
+It is free and recently got updated with more recent data.